-Can high uric acid levels cause weight gain?
-No, it does not cause weight gain.
+No, high uric acid levels do not cause weight gain.
 Yet, weight gain contributes to elevated uric acid.
 Excess weight puts a strain on your organs.
 Kidneys function declines and uric acid is not flushed out of your body as well.

 Dairy products and whole grain breads are beneficial.
 Cherries help to reduce inflammation associated with gout.
 (4) Baking soda is a fantastic addition to a diet high in purine.